Skip to main content

 4. Click Save.

 5. Click Data source (ETL extractor) to choose an extractor task to use.
-See Available Extractor Tasks for a list of tasks you can use.adding an extractor task, loader task, adding notifications and turning the workflow on
+See Available Extractor Tasks for a list of tasks you can use.
+You can add multiple extractors in 1 workflow.adding an extractor task, loader task, adding notifications and turning the workflow on

 6. If you’d like to transform data before you load it, click Data transformation.
 This step is optional.
 See Basic Transform Task for more details.